TelemetryDeck/docs/guides/objective-c-setup.md

 For privacy policy recommendations, check our [Privacy FAQ](/docs/guides/privacy-faq/#do-i-need-to-add-telemetrydeck-to-my-privacy-policy%3F).

-## Your Next Essential Step
+## What to Do Next

-Now that you've integrated TelemetryDeck, the most important thing to do is learn how to use the dashboard to gain valuable insights about your users:
+Now that you've integrated TelemetryDeck, learn how to use the analytics platform to gain valuable insights about your users:

 <div class="not-prose ">
   <div class="my-10 grid grid-cols-1 gap-6">